Amit8435/SpaceX-Project/README.md

 # SpaceX-Project
-In this my goal is to predict the price of each rocket launch.
+In this project my goal is to predict the price of each rocket launch.